WWE News: Triple H Comments On Potential CM Punk Return To WWE

 There has been plenty of speculation about CM Punk possibly returning to the WWE.
-Rumors have only intensified after he auditioned for an air-role on FS1’s new show WWE Backstage, which is set to air every Tuesday at 8 p.m.
+Rumors have only intensified after he auditioned for an on-air role on FS1’s new show WWE Backstage, which is set to air every Tuesday at 8 p.m.
 It was later revealed that Renee Young and Booker T were selected as co-hosts, but that didn’t stop fans from dreaming about a reconciliation between the WWE and CM Punk.

 For so long, it seemed like their relationship was beyond repair given Punk’s criticism towards the company, Vince McMahon, and Triple H. Punk’s last appearance on WWE programming took place in 2014, as he had a major falling out with the company that led to his sudden exit.
 With recent reports linking Punk back to the WWE, Triple H commented on a potential reunion, as well as Punk’s rumored involvement with WWE Backstage.